-In the history of Major League Baseball, only seven players have homered in at least seven straight games, the most recent of whom is Kendrys Morales.
+In the history of Major League Baseball, only eight players have homered in at least seven straight games, the most recent of whom is Joey Votto.
 How difficult is it to go deep in seven straight?
 There have been many more 30-game hitting streaks, four-strikeout innings and six-hit games.
 There have been more than three times as many perfect games.

 As impressive as it is to homer in seven straight games, it's still one shy of the record.
 Here's a breakdown of those remarkable streaks: